As a foreigner in China, I initially experienced a lot of culture shock.

 - It is legal in China to turn right on a red light.
 The logic behind this is to keep traffic moving as smoothly as possible by minimizing the number of occasions when a driver needs to stop.
-It was quite interesting to find out that a right turn on a red light is also legal in a number of other countries, such as Mexico, Costa Rica and Paraguay.
+A right turn on a red light is also legal in a few other countries, like Mexico, Costa Rica and Paraguay.

 - Everyone’s doing it and no Chinese person would expect vehicles to stop for them.